OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Above we looked into techniques which require some kind of modification of the application's code.
 A library can also be injected into a process using functionalities offered by the loader of the operating system.
 On Android, which is a Linux based OS, you can load an additional library by setting the `LD_PRELOAD` environment variable.

 The symbols loaded from the library passed using LD_PRELOAD always gets the precedence, i.e they are searched first by the loader while resolving the symbols.
-This feature is often used to modify behaviour of libc functions - fopen(), read(), write(), strcmp() etc, specially in case of obfuscated programs,where understanding the behavior of the program may be challenging.
+This feature is often used to modify behaviour of libc functions - fopen(), read(), write(), strcmp() etc, specially in case of obfuscated programs, where information is deliberately obfuscated to prevent static analysis, for instance, file path passed to fopen() or strings passed to strcmp().

 On Android, setting `LD_PRELOAD` is slightly different than compared to other Linux distributions: using the `setprop` command.
 Below you can see an example for an application with package name `com.foo.bar` (note the additional `wrap.` prefix):